PrefectHQ/prefect/docs/orchestration/rbac/overview.md

 ### Audit Log (Enterprise Only)

-Separately from task run or flow run logs, Prefect has an Enterprise only feature to track “audit logs” for events within the system per tenant.
+Separately from task run or flow run logs, Prefect has an Enterprise-only feature to track “audit logs” for events within the system, per tenant.

 Audit logs for each tenant have a `timestamp`, `message` describing the event, an `object_id` associated with an `object_table` and an option `info`.